hetida/hetida-designer/docs/user_guide/tutorials/component_workflow_tutorial.md

-# Component and Workflow Tutorial
+# Component and Workflow development
-This tutorial explains how to develop components and workflows and to execute them using the hetida designer user interface.
+This tutorial explains how to create components and workflows and how to execute them using the hetida designer user interface.

-### How to build and execute your first workflow with hetida designer
+### First workflow

 In the hetida designer web user interface, click on "Add Workflow" in the Workflow side bar.